 Now, you can cover the old pads, no matter what they are made of.
 If it’s synthetic leather, my advice is to peel off the old leather entirely.
 It’s easier to sew if only the cushion is left.

-- Measure how the size of the pad.
+- Measure how big is the size of the pad.

 - Cut the replacement pad.

 This one is easy but you have to be careful if you want the new pad to look nice.
-Carefully cut circle made out of needle holes.
+Carefully cut out the circle made out of needle holes.

 - Sew on the replacement pad.